 The human brain understands visual information better than text.
 We have been communicating with each other for approximately 30,000 years, but we have only been using text/numbers for about 3,700 years.

 Every day, 90 percent of the information transmitted to our brain is visual.
 We process visual information 60,000 times faster than text.
 MIT neuroscientists found that the brain can identify images seen for as little as 13 milliseconds, click here for more info.
+All of this contributes to why visual scheduling systems are so advantageous.

 Text vs visual – data presentation and editing